Gregory S. Hageman, Ph.D.

 - The Biology, Genetics and Development of Diagnostic and Therapeutic Modalities for the Treatment of Age-Related Macular Degeneration and its Co-Segregating Diseases

-Greg and his wife, Jill, have been married 33 years.
-They have two wonderful children, Nicholas and Courtney.
+Greg and his wife, Jill, have been married for 40 years.
+They have two wonderful children, Courtney and Nicholas, who currently live in Oregon and Iowa.